NickyBoy89/java2go/README.md

 Java2go is a program that is intended to automatically convert Java files to Golang

-The process that it does this is througb several intemediary steps
+It does this through several steps:

 1. Parse the java source code with the [golang bindings for the tree-sitter](git@github.com:smacker/go-tree-sitter.git) java parser into a `tree-sitter` AST